Crystal-io/isbushka/00_Project_Overview/05_Domain_Decomposition.md

 ### 2. Service Catalog

 **Description**
-Defines the list of services provided by the salon.
+Represents the list of service types offered by the salon.
+Services define *what kind of procedure is performed*, but do not contain fixed duration or pricing.

 **Key Concepts**
-- Service
-- Service duration
+- Service (type of procedure)
-- Service price
+- Service category (optional)

 **Responsibilities**
-- Maintain available services
+- Maintain the list of available service types
-- Define default duration and pricing
-- Serve as a reference for appointments and calculations
+- Serve as a semantic reference for appointments
+- Support reporting and analytics by service type

 **Notes**
-- Services are reusable across appointments
-- Pricing logic may evolve in the future
+- Services do NOT define fixed duration or price
+- Duration and price are determined individually by the master
+- Services act as classification rather than pricing entities

 ---